ucodery/ucodery-blog/src/posts/managing-my-python-environments.md

 once.

 Pyenv's `shell` will make the named environments all active at the same time for the rest of the current shell session.
-The `local` environments disappears, but will still be the active one after exiting this session, or in another session open in parallel.
+The `local` environment disappears, but will still be the active one after exiting this session, or in another session open in parallel.
 When naming `shell` environments I always choose the base unnamed python versions.
 Because the environment manager is going to isolate any Python package installs, I don't need to also make a pyenv virtualenv in these cases.